rajkumarkanjo/Benz-Assignment/README.md

 	      4> Go to File> Open > (select service one by one and import in your IDE)

-	  Once all the imports has done :
+	  Once all the imports are done :

 	     First Run your Eureka-server Application, http://localhost:8761/ go to this url and check , whether it up or not. once it is up
 	     Run your consumer-service and producer-service Application.